 “We have by far the largest corrections calling VoIP platform in the world with the SCP, more products, the most efficient platform – a work of technology that cost us over $1 billion just the last eight (8) years to construct and to convert our prison and jail base of customers,” said Richard A. (“Rick”) Smith, Chairman and Chief Executive Officer of Securus Technologies.

-“The reinvestment in our business shows our long term commitment to inmates, friends and family members, and our facility customers – we can deliver more products and services to them at the lowest cost and at the highest commission level – while doing that in a safe and secure way,” said Smith.
+“The reinvestment in our business shows our long term commitment to Incarcerated Individuals, friends and family members, and our facility customers – we can deliver more products and services to them at the lowest cost and at the highest commission level – while doing that in a safe and secure way,” said Smith.

 “We completed our conversion with the Alaska Department of Corrections (DOC) project that was completed in 2015.
 Customers who have been on older premise-based technology that some of our competitors still use have welcomed the change – they have seen these advantages in the SCP VoIP Platform:

 - Full software upgrade approximately once per quarter that provides additional products, enhancements, and services;

 - Shorter mean time to repair on troubles because most problems can be resolved remotely (through software changes) instead of dispatching a field technician;